 PE in KS1

-Dance is taught delivered by a qualified coach
+Dance is taught by class teachers.

 Games and Gymnastics are taught by class teachers or by Rachel- a qualified coach – who is a permanent member of staff

 P.E. is taught as a whole class lesson in KS1.

 All staff participate during P.E. lessons providing role models, support in good practice and skills.